Keeping Your Account Secure

 The best way to view your Wufoo account is at home or work using a secure connection to the internet.
 This isn’t always possible with travel, so when you are viewing your data from a public internet connection, be informed that your data is at risk.

-If you are using a plan that supports SSL, the file will be transmitted securely to your Wufoo account.
+Files will be transmitted securely to your Wufoo account.
 When it comes to downloading the file at a later date, there are a few notes you should take into consideration.
 All files are given a public URL — this means that if someone types in the URL, the file begins downloading.
 That said, the URL is encrypted and extremely difficult (if not impossible) to guess.
 This URL is available to you in the Wufoo Entry Manager and to anyone who receives email notifications for each form submission.
 Only share this URL with those you trust.
 When it comes to public reports, files are given a separate URL.
 This is so that when you delete the report, the files are no longer accessible.
 To sum up file downloads, there is an encrypted URL that will never change that you should share with those you wish to have permanent permission to a file, and then public URL’s for reports that only work as long as the report is available.

 What measures does Wufoo take?